Cross-platform C SDK logo

 Return

-Pointer to the last item or NULL if the set is empty.
+Pointer to the last element or NULL if the set is empty.

 Remarks